Online Dynamic Programming: Applications

-We have $O(n^2)$ edges which are the components of our new representation.
+Since the above recurrence relation correctly solves the offline optimization problem, every path in the DAG represents a cutting, and every possible cutting can be represented by a path of the DAG.
+We have $|M|=|E|=O(n^2)$ multiedges/edges which are the components of our new representation.
 The gains of the edges going from the node $i$ to the node $j$ (where $j<i$) is $p_{i-j}$.
 Note that the gain associated with each edge is upper-bounded by $1$.
 Most crucially, the sum of the profits of all the pieces generated by the cutting is linear in the gains of the edges and the unit-flow polytope has $O(n)$ facets.

-\paragraph{Regret Bounds} Similar to the knapsack problem, we turn this problem into a shortest-path problem: We first modify the graph so that all paths have equal length of $n$ (which is the length of the longest path) and the gain of each path remains fixed.
-We apply a method introduced in Gy{\"o}rgy et. al. \cite{gyorgy2007line}, which adds $\Ocal( n^2 )$ vertices and edges (with gain zero) to make all paths have the same length.
+\paragraph{Regret Bounds.} Similar to the knapsack problem, we turn this problem into a shortest-path problem: We first modify the graph so that all paths have equal length of $n$ (which is the length of the longest path) and the gain of each path remains fixed.
+We apply a method introduced in \cite{gyorgy2007line}, which adds $\Ocal( n^2 )$ vertices and edges (with gain zero) to make all paths have the same length of $D=n$.
 Then we define a loss for each edge $e$ as $\ell_e = 1 - g_e$ in which $g_e$ is the gain of $e$.
 Call this new DAG $\bar{\Gcal}$.
 Similar to the knapsack problem, we have $L_{\bar{\Gcal}}(\pivec) = n - G_{{\Gcal}}(\pivec)$ for all paths $\pivec$.
 Note that in both $\Gcal$ and $\bar{\Gcal}$, there are $\Ncal = 2^{n-1}$ paths.
-Also note that loss of each path in each trial is bounded by $B = n$.
 Thus using Theorem \ref{thm:EH-multipaths} we obtain \footnote{We are over-counting the number of cuttings.
-The number of possible cutting is called {\em partition function} which is approximately $e^{\pi \sqrt{2n/3}} / 4 n \sqrt{3}$ \cite{thomas2001introduction}.
-Thus if we run the Hedge algorithm inefficiently with one weight per cutting, we will get better regret bound by a factor of $\sqrt[4]{n}$. }
+The number of possible cutting is called {\em partition function} which is approximately $e^{\pi \sqrt{2n/3}} / 4 n \sqrt{3}$ \citep{thomas2001introduction}.
+Thus if we run the Hedge algorithm inefficiently with one weight per cutting, we will get a better regret bound by a factor of $\sqrt[4]{n}$. }

-Notice that the number of vertices in $\bar{\Gcal}$ is $\Ocal( n^2 )$ and each path consists of $D=n$ edges.
+Notice that the number of multiedges/edges in $\bar{\Gcal}$ is $|M|=|E|=O(n^2)$ and each path consists of $D=n$ edges.
 Therefore using Theorem \ref{thm:CH-multipaths} we obtain: